merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 Structure database ...........................: 2
 Metabolic modules database ...................: 2
 tRNA-seq database ............................: 1

+(anvio-dev) meren ~ $
 ```

-If that is the case, you're golden.
+If that is the case, you're all set.

-Now every change you will make in the codebase will be immediately reflected when you run anvi'o tools.
+Every change you will make in anvi'o codebase will immediately be reflected when you run anvi'o tools (but if you change the code and do not revert back, git will stop updating your branch from the upstream).

-If you followed these instructions every time you open a terminal you will have to first activate conda, and then the Python environment:
+If you followed these instructions, every time you open a terminal you will have to run the following command to activate your anvi'o environment:

 ```
-conda activate anvio-master
+conda activate anvio-dev
 ```

 If you are here, you can now jump to "[Check your anvi'o setup](#4-check-your-anvio-setup)" to see if things worked for you using `anvi-self-test`.